 Specifications: Buoyancy: 170N or 275N, Colour: Black, pacific blue, tropic white, citrus yellow, black with HRS, pacific blue with HRS, tropic white with HRS and citrus yellow with HRS, Features:170N autoinflation, harness release system, crotch strap, sprayhood, lumeon bladder illumination, automatic strobe light, adjustable body height

-Reasons to Avoid: The bladder is a darker orange and may not be as visible as some of the brighter bladders available.
+Things to consider: The bladder is a darker orange and may not be as visible as some of the brighter bladders available.
 The extra sculpting can make the lifejacket feel a bit stiff to wear and makes it heavy.

 Read the full Spinlock Deckvest 6D review